How to Identify Venomous Snakes in America

-Whether you are bugging out off-grid or gardening in your back yard; you have a chance of creeping up on a snake.
-Knowing the difference between a venomous and non-venomous snake is helpful in survival situations and everyday life.
+Whether you are bugging out off-grid or gardening in your backyard; you have a chance of creeping up on a snake.
+Knowing the difference between a venomous and a non-venomous snake is helpful in survival situations and everyday life.

 Identifying a Coral Snake

-Coral snakes are the only venomous snakes in America that are not a pit viper.
-Unlike the vipers, they do not have sensory pits that detect thermal radiation.
+Coral snakes are the only venomous snakes in America that are not pit vipers.
+Unlike vipers, they do not have sensory pits that detect thermal radiation.
 Another weird fact about coral snakes is that they are the only venomous snake in America that lays eggs; the rest give live birth to litters.

 Identifying a Rattlesnake

 Rattlesnakes come in many sizes and color patterns.
 With 36 species, rattlesnakes are among the most varied of snakes found in the US and can be found all over the country.
 Rattlesnakes are easy to spot if you can see their rattle attached to the tip of their tail.
 Most extend their rattle out from their bodies when coiled so you can spot them even if they are small.

 You may hear a rattlesnake before you see one, due to the distinctive rattling sound they make with their tail.

 If you are bitten by a venomous snake in America, it is most likely to be a rattlesnake bite just due to how many of them there are.
 They are not particularly aggressive, but they still cause the most snake bite injuries.